dgaydukov/cert-ocpjp11/files/ocpjp11.md

 This can be useful if you have low-latency app with huge memory or for performance testing
 * `-XX:+UseShenanodoahGC` -
 SATB - snapshot at the beginning, algo used to mark unreachable objects.
-We need this algo, cause we run marking at the same time as app is running so if we don't do this, while we run app may change reference and we can accidentally remove used object example.
+We need this algo, cause we run marking at the same time as app is running so if we don't do this, while we run, app may change reference and we can accidentally remove used object example.
 A->B->C. If we start marking, we go to A, then B, but at the same time B is no longer point to C, A is point to C now.
-But since we already passed A, we won't know this so it's better to make snapshot of object graph at the beginning and use it for marking When we run concurrent compact - we need to move object into new memory space.
+But since we already passed A, we won't know this.
+So it's better to make snapshot of object graph at the beginning and use it for marking
+When we run concurrent compact - we need to move object into new memory space.
 But since we have multiple threads read/write into this object to avoid situation where 2 threads write into 2 different copies we have write/read barrier - where once we create new copy we put pointer into first, and all links that read/write go to new copy through the pointer
 Don't confuse: